-My academic colleagues have expertise that spans the range of legal subjects, from business law, tax and family law through to public and private international law, constitutional law, the Treaty of Waitangi and indigenous rights, environmental law and human rights.
-Many have national and international reputations in their fields.
-The legal education we seek to offer recognises that law is part of a wider social context, it is not merely a set of rules and procedures created in isolation by legislators, administrators and judges.
+My academic colleagues have expertise that spans the range of legal subjects: from business law, tax and family law through to public and private international law, constitutional law, the Treaty of Waitangi and indigenous rights, environmental law and human rights.
+They have national and international reputations in their fields.
+The legal education we seek to offer recognises that law is part of a wider social context: it is not merely a set of rules and procedures created in isolation by legislators, administrators and judges.

 Our vision of legal education includes equipping students with the capacity to think critically, and to ask questions about legal rules and institutions.
-Our academic staff participate in advisory roles to government agencies, lawyers, community and business organisations, and are active in the wider community.
+Our academics participate in advisory roles to government agencies, lawyers, community and business organisations, and are active in the wider community.

-Some of you will elect to study law as part of a conjoint degree programme, in conjunction with arts, commerce, global studies, science, property, engineering or health science degrees.
+Some of you will elect to study law as part of a conjoint degree programme, in conjunction with arts, commerce, science, property, engineering, music or health science degrees.
 In your final two years of the law degree, all of you will have considerable freedom to choose from more than 50 law elective courses in many areas of specialisation.
 After that, the School’s extensive postgraduate programme entices many of our students back to gain an LLM or PhD.

 I wish you well with your studies and trust that you will find the legal education that we offer at the Auckland Law School to be personally, professionally and intellectually rewarding.

 Professor Penelope Mathew

 Faculty management team

 Find the contact details and profiles of our faculty management team by following the links below.

 - Deputy Dean - Professor Warren Swain (Acting Dean until 25 March 2019)

 - Associate Dean (Equity) - Associate Professor Carrie Leonetti